priyakalot/affective-computing-nlu/betterlistener/data/nlu.md

 - I wasn't listening
 - Uh
 - I'm bored
+- huh?
+- I don't get it
+- what did you say?
+- repeat that.
 - Yeah, I think you’ll be fine.
 - yeah, anything else you wanted to talk about or are you good?
 - whatever
+- if you say so...
 - gross
 - ugh
+- this is boring
+- are you done yet?
+- I think we're finished here

 ## intent:anger